 The funded ratio of the plan measures the ratio of actuarially determined assets against actuarial liabilities and is a good indicator of the fiscal strength of a pension fund's ability to meet obligations to its members.
 The System is required by the Act to perform an annual actuarial valuation.
-The valuation as of July 1, 2022, showed the funded status of the System decreasing to 73.3% from 76.9% on July 1, 2021.
-The System's valuation uses a 5-year smoothed market basis.
-The System had an unfunded liability of \$232 million for the year ended June 30, 2022, compared to the \$186 million for the year ended June 30, 2021.
-Liabilities increased due to various reasons including lowering the assumed rate of return from 7.25% to 7.00%.
+The valuation as of July 1, 2023, showed the funded status of the System decreasing to 70.1% from 73.3% on July 1, 2022.
+The System's valuation uses a 5-year asset smoothing method based on market value of assets.
+The System had an unfunded liability of \$276 million for the year ended June 30, 2023, compared to the \$232 million for the year ended June 30, 2022.
+Liabilities increased due to various reasons including investment losses, salary increases, and a reduction to the investment rate of return.